 The Timeline and Trauma:

-Trauma keeps you in limbo, as if you’re frozen in time- it’s part of that fight, flight, freeze mechanism in the autonomic nervous system.
+Trauma keeps you in limbo, as if you’re frozen in time- it’s part of that fight, flight, freeze mechanism of the autonomic nervous system.
 This is why past pain can easily trigger you now or you have very specific stuck points in your life.

-Trauma is saying, “FREEZE… until we figure this out.“ Unfortunately, many people don’t immediately know how to figure it out so they develop self-defeating patterns and remain stuck.
+Trauma is saying, “FREEZE… until we figure this out.“ Unfortunately, many people don’t immediately know how to figure it out so they develop self-defeating patterns, defense mechanisms, and remain stuck.
 They keep busy and distracted, strive harder, and repress their emotions, needs, or wants or express their emotions inappropriately through maladaptive behavior such as addictions.

 Try: Safe Emotional Awareness- Write down what occurred when you expressed sadness as a child?
-What did your parents say or do to you?
-Happiness as a child?
-Anger as a child?
+What did your parents say or do to you when you were sad?
+Happy?
+Angry?
 How were emotions experienced as a child?
 From now on, get curious about how you express emotions and allow yourself to express various emotions by watching movies that evoke emotion safely.

 From a psychological perspective, trauma is anything that occurs in which we do not have the internal resources or external support to handle it effectively or thoroughly.

 Is it really necessary to dig up the past?
-If you’ve had trauma, you’re digging up the past regardless of whether you’re aware of it or not- it can be constant triggers or failing relationships.
+If you’ve had trauma, you’re digging up the past regardless of whether you’re aware of it or not- it can be in the form of constant triggers or failing relationships.
 The past has a way of leaking out and it’s not as hidden as you might think.
 It’s just been suppressed for so long that it affects you in unsuspecting ways.

 Isn’t it just the present moment that matters?
 I’m all for mindfulness and being present, LOVE IT!
 But even the notion of practicing mindfulness is based on a goal (future self) or present pain (rooted in the past), for whatever reason you’d practice it in the first place.